Kashish1418/Vrinda_store_Annual_Report/README.md

-# Vrinda_store_Annual_Report
+# Vrinda store Annual Report (Data Analysis Project)
-This project is focuses on the Vrinda Store data, year 2022.
-I developed a project in Ms Excel, creating multiple Dashboards and table to analyze the data.
+## Project Objective
-This project involves data cleaning, data processing and data visualisation.
+The Vrinda Store Wants to Create an Annual Report on the basis of 2022.
+So that, Vrinda Store Owner Can Understand their Customers and Grow more Sales in 2023 and 2024.